samthemanwise/Stat386Project/README.md

 This is Sam Wise and Matthew Ng's Project investigating NBA Player Performance comparing regular to postseason.
 We want to see if we can create a good performance metric that we can also use to predict postseason performance.

+This repository includes...

-This repository includes a requirements.txt and setup.py
+- requirements.txt and setup.py

-It has all of the raw data files we used and the final curated datasets.
+- All of the raw data files we used and the final curated datasets.

-It includes two .py files that our package modules were built on that scrape/clean data and wrangle data.
+- Two .py files that our package modules were built on that scrape/clean data and wrangle data.

-It also includes some .ipynb and .py files that were used to perform our regression, create demos, and a workspace to code in.
+- Some .ipynb and .py files that were used to perform our regression, create demos, and a workspace to code in.

 Link to Documentation: samthemanwise.github.io/Stat386Project